zyedidia/lfi/README.md

 * [`llvm-project`](https://github.com/lfi-project/llvm-project): our development fork of the LLVM project.
 * [`lfi-specification`](https://github.com/lfi-project/lfi-specification): the LaTeX sources for the LFI specification document.

-As a research project, LFI implementation initially existed in the https://github.com/zyedidia/lfi repository.
+As a research project, the LFI implementation initially existed in the https://github.com/zyedidia/lfi repository.
 See the `lfi-research` branch of this repository for that version.